Buying Home Insurance For The First Time

-There are many discounts available in home insurance.
-Discounts are usually found when the home has favorable features, you have a strong credit/claims history, or when you bundle your home insurance with other products.
+There are many home insurance discounts available.
+You get discounts when the home has desirable features, you have strong credit, a short claims history, or when you bundle your home insurance with other products.
 Young Alfred finds the discounts for you, for free.

 Step 6: Review Coverage With Your Lender

 Your lender will want to be sure the coverage satisfies the loan requirements.
-They want to check the insurance agent did their work in correctly estimating the replacement cost of your house.
-Sometimes the insurance agent does their job correctly and there is still a disagreement.
-This can become an issue when the market value of your home (what the lender wants) is different than the replacement cost of your home (what the insurance company wants).
+They want to check the insurance agent did their work by correctly estimating the replacement cost of your house.
+A common dispute is the market value of your home (what the lender wants) is different than the replacement cost of your home (what the insurance company wants).

 Step 7: Purchase by Entering Escrow Information

 When you are ready to checkout, you don't even need a credit card.
-With home insurance you can bill directly to your escrow account and it gets wrapped into your mortgage.
-This makes it super easy to pay the bill each month.
+With home insurance, you can bill directly to your escrow account, and it gets wrapped into your mortgage.
 Make sure you provide your lenders full mortgagee clause at checkout.
 It should include:

 You're all set.
-Congrats on the new home and awesome job for studying up on your home insurance coverage!
-Still shopping for home insurance?
-We got you:
+Congrats on the new home and excellent work for choosing to study up on your home insurance coverage!
+Still evaluating home insurance options -- welcome to the fast lane:

 At your service,